 In some circumstances it may be appropriate to take blood samples using a finger prick (see capillary blood sampling guideline).
 An absolute minimum of 0.5mL of blood is required (Rationale 109).

-It is very important to accurately record on the GFR Record Form the exact times at which samples are taken, to the nearest minute, from the same clock/watch (Rationale 110).
+It is very important to accurately record on the GFR Record Form the exact times at which samples are taken, to the nearest minute, using the same clock/watch (Rationale 110).

 Place the blood sample in a white serum bottle and label accurately with the child’s details, date and time of sampling to the nearest minute.
 Place in a clear specimen bag.

 All blood samples, PiMS Request Form and the GFR Record Form should be packaged together and sent to the biochemistry by chute or by porter collection on completion of the test.
 Additional patient name labels should also be included which should be on the PIMS forms.
 Where possible they should arrive in chemical pathology by 4:30pm (Rationale 111).

 The HCP performing the procedure must sign and date the GFR Record Form upon completion of the test (Rationale 112).

 Serum will be separated promptly and stored until the assay is performed (Rationale 113).

 Rationale 1: Plasma creatinine concentration increases with age due to growth.

 Rationale 2: Iohexol is a contrast media used for imaging.
 It is completely eliminated by glomerular filtration and not radioactive.

 Rationale 3: An accurate result is calculated by measuring the quantity of the marker remaining in the circulating blood at these times.